 Along with the fact that VFUK is the UK’s only family run Vegan Festival, and the fact that you are supporting the largest movement in the world is reason enough to attend, but here are big 5 reasons to visit Brighton vegan festival this year.

 Although Vegan Festival UK has been nominated for many awards over the years, we always got beat to the post by larger business, but last year we were asked to attend the prestigious national P.E.A Awards in London.
-It was huge honour to be a finalist among some of the UK’s leading sustainable companies, but hearing the winner is Vegan Festival UK was a little surreal.
-For more details on this amazing evening (P.E.A Awards).
+It was huge honour to be a finalist among some of the UK’s leading sustainable companies, but hearing “The Winner Is Vegan Festival UK” was a little surreal.
+For more details on this amazing evening (P.E.A Awards), also this July 2nd 2018 we were chosen from a long list of festivals and events, to become the winner of Festival Of The Year 2018.
+That fact that we have been even nominated for these awards is fanatic, but becoming a finalist and then winning is awesome.

 2. Amazing Vegan Businesses